Matt Colaciello's Portfolio

-Tashi Palmo lives at the top of the Shera Valley several kilometers above the Indus River.
+Tashi Palmo lives at the top of the Shera Valley several kilometers above the Indus River in the Indian region of Ladakh.
 In the past, it was too cold to plant vegetables or barley.
 During the last ten years, however, she has begun cultivating the land around her home as spring temperatures come earlier and the growing season lasts longer.
 Though climate change has benefitted Tashi Palmo in this way, changes in precipitation have created constant worry: "In the past, rain came as a constant drizzle; never so hard that it came through the roof.
 Now we get sudden downpours that can turn into flash floods."

 Remaz, 23, is an intern at the office of House Representative André Carson.
 When Remaz was a child she and her family came to the U.S. as refugees.
 Today, she aspires to become a human rights lawyer.
 In 2016, Remaz received national attention when Bernie Sanders invited her up on stage at a rally when she asked him how he would address growing Islamophobia in the U.S. "Whoever is elected," Remaz says, "we have to remain engaged and work for policies that address our community."

 Chamba loves ice.
 He's the right winger on India's national hockey team but there is nothing right wing about his politics.
 He is always ready to recite the preamble to India's highly democratic constitution and, in the next moment, offer an intelligent critique of his country's government, its environmental policies, and their implications for his region's glaciers.

 Anita, left, drinking her morning chai; Nandini, right, carrying home still-warm milk from her cow.
 Anita and her relatives are some of the people I interviewed about changes in the agricultural economy, climate, and culture of the Indian state of Bihar.